Alternative title: The triumphant, tragic presidency of Barack Obama

 Republicans in Congress had opposed virtually every policy position of President Obama.
 The Senate threatened filibusters on numerous bills.
 In March of 2016, President Obama nominated Merrick Garland to the Supreme Court; the Senate, under the leadership of Mitch McConnell, refused to hold hearings on the nomination.
 Yet three weeks before the 2016 election, Obama and Biden still wanted to be bipartisan and still deferred to Mitch McConnell?!

-There are dozens of similar inexplicable cowardice or excessive moderation on the part of Obama.
+There are dozens of similar examples of inexplicable cowardice or excessive moderation on the part of Obama.
 See the list below and this petition.

 If Obama is a closet conservative, then some of his choices make sense.
 But from a purely political, strategic point of view, many of his choices were just dumb and naive.